kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ??% - F: ?

 ### Q2.61
-A woman pulled from a fire is markedly hypoxic.
-Respiration in this patient will be rapidly influenced by hypoxia through its stimulatory effect:
+A woman pulled from a fire is _markedly hypoxic_.
+Respiration in this patient will be rapidly influenced by hypoxia through its _stimulatory effect_:

 	A. Directly on the medullary respiratory neurons
 	B. Directly on the pulmonary mechanoreceptors